Santiago María Ramírez Ruíz de Dulanto: Life

 Ramírez was born in 1891 into a family of farmers and entered the major Catholic seminary in Logroño.
 He subsequently left to enter the Order of Preachers in 1911.
 His novitiate took place in Corias, Asturias, and he received the tonsure in 1914.
 After completing his studies at the Pontifical University of Saint Thomas Aquinas (also known as the Angelicum) in Rome, he was ordained a priest on 16 July 1916.
 He subsequently taught theology and philosophy at the Convent of San Esteban, Salamanca, at the University of Freiburg, and at the "Luis Vives" Institute of Philosophy.

-In 1949, he traveled to the United States to attend the Dominican General Chapter, held at the Dominican House of Studies in Washington, DC., where he served on the Chapter's Commission pertaining to Study (De Studiis).
+In 1949, he travelled to the United States to attend the Dominican General Chapter, held at the Dominican House of Studies in Washington, DC., where he served on the Chapter's Commission pertaining to Study (De Studiis).

 In 1960, he was appointed as a member of the Preparatory Commission for the Second Vatican Council.
 He was subsequently named a peritus for the Council's Theological Commission.

 He died in 1967 and was buried in the Convent of San Esteban in the so-called "Pantheon of Theologians" alongside other noted theologians, including Melchor Cano, Francisco de Vitoria, and Domingo de Soto.